• Post a Project

 Peloton and the “Bike Guy” ad

-A case of not applying enough sentiment analysis while choosing the influencer and the tone of voice is the controversial Peloton Christmas ad that has been labeled sexist and caused a lot of resentment among the company’s audience.
+Peloton failed to apply sufficient sentiment analysis when choosing the influencer and tone for their controversial Christmas ad.
+The campaign was quickly labeled sexist and caused a lot of resentment among the company’s audience.

 peloton bike ad

-Sentiment analysis could have helped the brand identify the potential for negative perceptions and adjust the ad or select a different influencer better aligned with their brand values.
+Ignoring these insights leaves brands vulnerable to reputational risks.
+Sentiment analysis could have helped the brand identify the potential for negative perceptions early and adjust the ad or select a different influencer better aligned with their brand values.

 Nike's “Dream Crazier” Campaign